apalache-mc/apalache/docs/src/tutorials/pbt-and-tla.md

 ## 6. State enumeration with TLC

 So far we have been using Hypothesis and Apalache.
-Since we have a TLA+ specification, we can easily run the standard explicit model checker TLC too.
+Since we have a TLA+ specification, we can easily run the explicit model checker [TLC][] too.

 ### 6.1.
 Setting up TLC